nathangtg/jangular-cli/paper.md

 - Run and test the application with a single command
 - Deploy to various environments with built-in configurations

+This approach draws inspiration from Laravel's Artisan console [@laravel_artisan; @ayaz2024custom], which has demonstrated the productivity benefits of a powerful, integrated CLI tool for full-stack development.

 ## Standardized Project Structure

-The framework enforces a consistent monorepo architecture that organizes code in a logical and intuitive manner, promoting:
+The framework enforces a consistent monorepo architecture that organizes code in a logical and intuitive manner [@angularminds2023guide; @hauck_monorepo], promoting:

 - Clear separation of concerns
 - Easy navigation between related frontend and backend components